 Overstimulation means a toddler’s developing brain is overwhelmed by too much activity, information, or sensory input.

-• Engaging in high-energy activities, like running or jumping, close to bedtime can make it harder for your child’s body to wind down, delaying sleep onset.
+- Engaging in high-energy activities, like running or jumping, close to bedtime can make it harder for a toddler to settle, often leading to a toddler wakes up crying.

 Being mindful of overstimulation can help ensure your toddler transitions smoothly from day to night, paving the way for a restful sleep.